 I know this because my neighbors have given me two bags to feed my hens and they love it.

 It contains 16% protein, 3.25% calcium; maintains hen health and supports consistent egg production

 Manna Pro Organic Grower Crumbles

-The Manna Pro Organic Grower Crumbles is perfect for birds!
+The Manna Pro Organic Grower Crumbles are perfect for birds!